Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-Suppose now that some unary graph term $G$ in the tree decomposition is consistent with $\to$ under some recolouring $e$.
-Consider now some other unary graph term $G$ that appears in the tree decomposition.
-By uniformity, we know that $G \circ H$ has the same \mso theory as $G$.
-Since being consistent with $\to$ under $e$ can be expressed in this theory, it follows that also $G \circ H$ is consistent with $\to$ under $e$.
-Therefore, thanks to the above claim, we know that $H$ is also consistent with $\to$ under $e$.
-This proves that if some context in the tree decomosition is consistent with $e$, then all other contexts have this property.
+Suppose now that for some unary graph term $E$ arising from some context, and some recolouring $e$ occurring in $\Tt$, $(E,e)$ is nice.
+Consider now some other unary graph term $F$ that arises from some context.
+By uniformity, we know that $E \circ F$ has the same \mso{} theory as $E$.
+Since being nice together with $e$ can be expressed in this theory, it follows that also $(E \circ F,e)$ is nice.
+Therefore, thanks to the above claim, we know that so is $(F,e)$.
+This proves that if some context in the tree decomposition is nice together with $e$, then this is the case for all contexts.

 Let us now show that $e$ is unimportant.
-Take some recolouring $f$, which is represented by some unary graph term $F$.
-We know that $F \circ F$ must be consistent with $\to$ under $e$, since $F$ is consistent with $\to$ under $e$, and its theory is idempotent.
-Therefore, by the above claim it follows that $F$ is consistent with $\to$ under $f \circ e = f$. \end{proof}
+Take some recolouring $f$, which is associated to some unary graph term $F$.
+We know that $(F \circ F,e)$ is nice, because $(F,e)$ is, and its theory is idempotent.
+Therefore, by the above claim it follows that $(F,f \circ e)$ is nice, which concludes since $f \circ e = f$. \end{claimproof}